Crystal, New Mexico: History

+The first known trader in the Washington Pass area (now Narbona Pass) was Romulo Martinez, a Spanish-American from Fort Defiance, in 1873.
+The names of other traders are recorded for the following years, but they seem all to have been temporary, trading from tents in the summer season.

 Crystal was founded in 1884 when a trading post was established.
 Its name likely derives from its Navajo moniker meaning "crystal water flows out."
-A post office operated from 1903 to 1941.